blueish9/redux-dispatcher/README.md

 #### Retrieve side effect result after dispatching an action (no more callback)
 <details>
 <summary>
-When your action trigger some side effect (like API request), you can use a built-in <b>$result</b> helper as an alternative mechanism for callback.
+When your action trigger some side effect (like fetching API), you can use built-in hooks <b>dispatchResult</b> or <b>waitResult</b> to dispatch and subscribe for results from action.

-(Available from v1.7)
+(Available from v1.9.6)
 </summary>

 [See example](https://github.com/blueish9/redux-dispatcher/example/enhanceAction.js).